psychemedia/storytelling-notes/hunting_of_the_snark.md

 By which they could tell that they stood on the ground
 ⁠Where the Baker had met with the Snark.

-In the midst of the word he was trying to say,
+In the midst of [that] word he was trying to say,
 ⁠In the midst of his laughter and glee,
 He had softly and suddenly vanished away—
 ⁠For the Snark was a Boojum, you see.